iter8-tools/iter8/mkdocs/docs/tutorials/kfserving/testing-strategies/ab.md

 # A/B Testing

-A/B testing pattern is documented as part of [quick start](../../../getting-started/quick-start/).
+Refer to the [quick start tutorial for KFServing](../../../getting-started/quick-start/kfserving/tutorial) for A/B testing with progressive rollout.